 As make the angels weep.

 The ignorant are so self-assured.
-They know nothing of the the people they despise, of the countries they bomb, and of the people they punish, but they don’t doubt their own infallibility.
+They know nothing of the people they despise, of the countries they bomb, and of the people they punish, but they don’t doubt their own infallibility.
 They know nothing of economics or climatology, of science or technology, of culture or history, but they correct the experts.
 And why not?
 They don’t believe in experts.

 They are angry apes—as Shakespeare said centuries before Darwin confirmed the fact.
 They have no knowledge; they have no self-knowledge.
-We are not angels; we are all modified monkeys.
+We are not angels; we are modified monkeys.
 Of course, there are no angels, but if there were they would surely weep at the spectacle.
 Given a little fame, fortune and authority, and apes become so self-assured.